donaldRwilliams/BGGM/README.md

 Note that it is also possible to use `select` for the object `fit` and then plot the results.
 This produces a network plot including the selected differences.
 Furthermore, it is also possible to plot the partial correlations (not the differences).
-This is accomplised by using `plot` with the summary computed from an `estimate` object ([see above](#bayesian-estimation)).
+This is accomplished by using `plot` with the summary computed from an `estimate` object ([see above](#bayesian-estimation)).

 #### Posterior Predictive Check